 Him Outdoors has slaved endlessly over the past four years to turn what was a nettle patch into a productive garden and it’s really paying off.
+Of course that means we have vast quantities of things like beans, courgettes, cucumbers and tomatoes.
 Continue reading

 One of the best meals I ever ate was freshly caught mackerel barbecued on a beach in the west of Ireland.
 I was on a survival course at the time (that’s a whole other story) and the fish made a spectacular change from stewed nettles.
 Continue reading

 It’s blazing hot and as we get so few days like this in the average British summer, it’s tempting to abandon the computer and leg it down to the veg patch with a basket, a trowel and a pair of scissors.
 Continue reading

 Time was when you invited people round to dinner and they’d politely eat whatever was on the plate.